-- 1.7.4.1 A large body of project and non-project specific data is available to characterise the environmental setting of the Hornsea Three array area and offshore cable corridor (section 1.6).
-Collectively, the combined datasets provide sufficient detail to enable robust characterisation of the Hornsea Three array area and offshore cable corridor in terms of the metocean, seabed and sub-seabed setting. - 1.7.4.2 The main identified data limitation at this stage concerns the absence of geophysical and geotechnical data from the landfall.
-This inhibits determination of potential geological controls on future morphological change to the beach.
-However, DONG Energy Hornsea Project Three (UK) Ltd will be undertaking a programme of surveys during 2017 at the landfall which will inform engineering and environmental considerations at the landfall.
+1.7.4.1 A large body of project and non-project specific data is available to characterise the environmental setting of the Hornsea Three array area and offshore cable corridor (section 1.6).
+Collectively, the combined datasets provide sufficient detail to enable robust characterisation of the Hornsea Three array area and offshore cable corridor in terms of the metocean, seabed and sub-seabed setting.
+Although new survey data is not available for the entire Hornsea Three offshore cable corridor, the availability of existing information has enabled a robust assessment to be undertaken.

-1.8 Key parameters for assessment
+Key parameters for assessment 1.8

-Maximum design scenario
+1.8.1 Maximum design scenario

-1.8.1.1 The maximum design scenarios identified in Table 1.12 have been selected as those having the potential to result in the greatest effect on an identified receptor or receptor group.
+1.8.1.1 The maximum design scenarios identified in Table 1.11 have been selected as those having the potential to result in the greatest effect on an identified receptor or receptor group.
 These scenarios have been selected from the details provided in the project description (volume 1, chapter 3: Project Description).
 Effects of greater adverse significance are not predicted to arise should any other development scenario, based on details within the project Design Envelope (e.g. different turbine layout), to that assessed here be taken forward in the final design scheme.

-Impacts scoped out of the assessment
+1.8.2 Impacts scoped out of the assessment